kenkl/svn_httpd/README.md

 In the CLI client, svn, chosing "(p)ermanently" will cache the server's details in ~/.subversion/auth/svn.ssl.server.
 Other clients _should_ have similar behaviours.
 RTFM for your favourite client to discover how to do that, or bless the container with certs that your client will accept.

+The self-signed cert used by the container is located at /docker/svn/tls (/svn/tls within the container) as server.crt and server.key.
+If you've a cert/key that you'd prefer to use, simply name them appropriately, drop them in /docker/svn/tls and restart the container.

 #### Creating users

 User accounts are stored in /svn/svn-auth-conf.
 This is exposed to the host at /docker/svn/svn-auth-conf.
 The file is used by Apache to authenticate users to satisfy ```Require valid-user``` in httpd-svn.conf.